HiC-inspector/HiC-inspector/README.md

 We used [fetchChromSizes](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/fetchChromSizes) script to create the chrom.sizes file for the UCSC database you are working with (e.g. hg19)

+* BED file with restriction enzyme processed genomes.

+You can use oligoMatch ([ref](https://groups.google.com/a/soe.ucsc.edu/forum/#!topic/genome/z7vaICqaY1g)), among other software, to process your genome with a restriction enzyme

+    oligoMatch hindIII.fa hg19.2bit hindIII.hg19.bed

+hindIII.fa file would look this way:

+    >hindIII
+    AAGCTT

 ### Example execution command